 This course is a must for those serious about pursuing a career in make-up.
-You’ll learn everything you’ll need to kickstart a career in the industry, including:
+You’ll learn everything you’ll need to kickstart a career in this glamorous, fast-paced industry, including:

 - styling wigs and hairpieces;

-- working with silicone and latex to create unusual and stunning effects within the entertainment industry.
+- working with silicone and latex to create unusual and stunning effects within the entertainment industry; and

 The course is offered on campus in the heart of Perth’s CBD for two days a week over a year.
-Incorporating plenty of hands-on practical experience, you will be taught by a fully qualified and trained theatrical make-up artist who has more than fifteen years’ experience in this area – one who counts Hollywood productions among her credits.
+You will be taught by a fully qualified and trained theatrical make-up artist who has more than fifteen years’ experience in this area – one who counts Hollywood productions among her credits.

 There are no formal entry requirements for this qualification.

 TrainSmart Australia will assess your ‘academic suitability’ to ensure you have the best chance of success.
 This is determined by either:

 - Providing TrainSmart Australia with a copy of an Australian year 12 certificate; or